petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/batch-engine-api-basics-importing-data.md

 ## Delete the Imported Data

 You can use the following cURL or Java command to delete existing data using the Batch Engine.
-The example deletes Account data.
+The example deletes account data.
 When using another entity, you must update the fully qualified class name parameter and also the data to delete in the cURL script.

 ### ImportTask_DELETE_ById.sh